CogentRoleplayCommunity/FogentRoleplay/README.md

 This sword was used in the execution of Helena by Uhtred Storm at Luc’s order, though it was only used to subdue her and did not deal the final blow.

+Radiance Conduit: Acts as a Radiance focus, meaning it can be used to modify the base dice of all Radiance rolls.

+Light Bound: This weapon is physical light, and can be absorbed and summoned by a Brightkin at will.

+Hilt Gem: None

 #### Asclepius

+This mastercrafted 5 foot golden snake was crafted by those that worshiped the Great Leviathan.

 Command Asclepius: